MicrosoftDocs/visualstudio-docs/docs/porting/port-migrate-and-upgrade-visual-studio-projects.md

 ## Migrate a project

-While we try to maintain compatibility with previous versions, there can be changes that aren't compatible with previous versions.
-(See [Platform Targeting and Compatibility](/visualstudio/releases/2019/compatibility) for which project types are supported in Visual Studio 2022.)
-When this happens, a newer version of Visual Studio won't load the project or offer a migration path.
+While we try to maintain compatibility with previous versions, there can be changes that aren't compatible with previous versions. <!--(See [Platform Targeting and Compatibility](/visualstudio/releases/2019/compatibility) for which project types are supported in Visual Studio 2022.)--> When this happens, a newer version of Visual Studio won't load the project or offer a migration path.
 You might have to maintain that project in a previous version of Visual Studio.

 Sometimes, the newer version of Visual Studio can open a project, but it must update or migrate the project in a way that might render it incompatible with previous versions.
 Visual Studio uses a number of criteria to determine whether such migration is necessary: